Sneha-Pothiraj/Maskaholic/README.md

 # Face-Mask-Detection
-Face mask detector built using OpenCV, TensorFlow/ Keras, and Deep Learning.
+Face mask detector built using OpenCV, TensorFlow/ Keras using Deep Learning and Computer vision concepts to detect face masks in real-time video streams.